 Keeping your equipment sparkling clean is just as important as the freshness of your coffee and dialing in your grind & tamp — in fact, without the former, the latter will be an exercise in futility.
 If we have to…

 Where do espresso machines and coffee makers go to die?
 Not in the landfill, if we can help it!
 At Seattle Coffee Gear, we launched a recycling program last year in an effort to keep as many fully assembled machines from landing in the trash.
 Many of these are pretty complex — they have circuit boards, electrical wiring and miscellaneous metals that are best kept out of our ground water supply.

 We often get asked whether or not a 4 hole steam tip is worth the upgrade on a machine like the Rocket Giotto Evoluzione.
 You definitely need to have more power to back up a multiple hole tip — as was seen on the first iteration of the Rancilio Silvia V3, the boiler size did not match well with the 3 hole tip and folks got very lackluster results.
 So it’s important to match the right tip to the right machine.

 Keeping your espresso equipment clean is essential to producing consistently excellent shots.
 Backflushing on the Rancilio Silvia and machines with the patented E61 brew group will definitely address the brew group and screen, but it’s still a good idea to take them apart every so often and give them a good scrub down.
 You’ll also need to know how to do this when replacing the brew head gasket, also an important part of regular care and maintenance.

-Or, maybe you just recycled it by accident.
 Whatever the case, the fact of the matter is that now you have no wisdom to guide you.
 We created our manufacturer manual repository over at Brown Bean to connect you with the source code.
 We have manuals for a lot of models both current and historical, so if you’re looking for tips on how to perform maintenance or need to find out what that error code means, check ‘em out.